Garden Planning: How to Plan Your Garden

 1. Draw out the layout of your garden

-- Create separate “zoomed in” diagrams of each bed if desired.
+- Create separate “zoomed-in” diagrams of each bed if desired.

 2. Make a list of what you would like to plant

-- Whether you will plant from seeds or transplants.
+- Whether you will plant from seeds or transplants

 3. Decide where to plant each crop

-- Planting a variety of crops in each bed is an excellent way to increase your garden’s biodiversity.
-Diversity in plantings attracts a broader assortment of beneficial insects and pollinators.
-Resist the urge to plant all of one type of vegetable in one location.
-Add it to different areas around your garden.
+- Plant a variety of crops in each bed to increase biodiversity and attract a wider range of beneficial insects and pollinators.
+Resist the urge to plant all of one crop in one location.

+- Try planting different varieties of the same crop in different parts of the garden.
+Corn is the exception, grow it together for pollination.
 Read this article for more information about companion planting.

-- Try planting different varieties of the same crop (squash, beans, tomatoes, etc.) in various parts of the garden.
-However, corn should be grown all together to ensure adequate pollination.

 4. Purchase seeds and transplants

-Let’s be honest, sometimes this is the first thing we do, and then we have to figure out how to make it all fit!
-Look at your list and decide which plants you will start from seed directly in the garden, which you will start indoors, and which you will purchase transplants for.
 Some plants do best when started from seed directly in the garden.
 This blog post can help if you are trying to decide which is best and when to start seeds indoors.

-- Purchase seeds
+- Purchase transplants.

 5. Plant and enjoy your garden